 - In a small bowl, sift together flour, baking powder, and salt.

 - Alternating with the milk, add dry ingredients to egg and sugar mixture in three equal increments.
-Mix well.
+Mix well, but only until incorporated.
+Do not over-mix.

 - Scoop cupcake batter into the lined muffin pan, filling each cavity about 2/3rds of the way.
 Bake for 17-20 minutes or until a toothpick comes out clean when poked through the center.